Ramot-Lab/Face_databases/README.md

 ### Conditions
 Data are available from Bogazici University, Department of Psychology for researchers who meet the criteria for access to confidential data.
 As stated within the paper, an e-mail request must be sent to psy@boun.edu.tr and an agreement form must be signed, scanned, and sent back, upon which data are electronically transferred.

+Email sent, took them quite a long time to answer (15 dyas) but good.

 ## RADIATE Emotional Face Stimulus Set
 http://fablab.yale.edu/page/assays-tools